Conor Hourihane: Aston Villa

-On 26 January 2017, Hourihane joined Aston Villa on three-and-a-half-year deal.
+On 26 January 2017, Hourihane joined Aston Villa on a three-and-a-half-year deal.
 Hourihane made 17 appearances as Villa finished the season in 13th place, scoring his first Villa goal against Bristol City in February.
 He scored his first hat trick for the club in a 4–2 victory at home against Norwich City in August 2017.

 Hourihane signed a new three-year deal in the summer of 2019 as a reward for helping the side win promotion to the Premier League.
 On 5 October 2019, he scored his first Premier League goal in a 5–1 away victory over Norwich City – which meant that he had scored in all four levels of the English football league system.

 On 20 January 2021, Hourihane joined Championship side Swansea City on loan for the remainder of the 2020–21 season.
 On 23 January 2021, Hourihane made his Swansea debut, in a 5–1 FA Cup victory over Nottingham Forest with a performance that was described as "excellent" by Swansea manager Steve Cooper.
 In his second appearance, and his league debut, he scored his first goal for the club in a 1–1 draw with Brentford on 27 January 2021.

 On 30 August 2021, Hourihane joined Championship side Sheffield United on loan for the 2021–22 season.

 On 10 June 2022, Hourihane was released by Aston Villa at the end of his contract.